sgabre/DevContainer/doc/idea.md

 The requirements that are Risk Control Measures should be specifically identified.
 Include error handling requirements: how the software shall respond to anticipated system errors or use errors.>>

+Operational Requirements

+Interaction

+<< It describes alarm, warning and operator message sequences driven by the software system.
+It describes user action/system response.
+How the software shall respond to anticipated system errors or use errors.>>

+Interfaces

+<<It describes links between the software system and the other system>>